 Dan Ryder is a poet from Doncaster, South Yorkshire.
-A graduate of the Manchester Writing School, his poetry has been shortlisted for the Bridport Poetry Prize and are found in various Australian and British literary journals.
+A graduate of the Manchester Writing School, his poems have been shortlisted for the Bridport Poetry Prize and are found in various Australian and British literary journals.

 In 2015, he lived in Melbourne, Australia for a year and was on the Voiceworks editorial committee as a poetry editor.
 Voiceworks is a national quarterly literary magazine that publishes and pays for new writing and art by Australians under the age of 25.